fweiss/lcd-16x2/README.md

 But display board also runs SCL SDA to the other corner

 SCL A5 PC0 PC3

 stmcube i2c

 ## Components
-- Adafruit RGB LCD Shield
+Adafruit RGB LCD Shield composed of:
 - MCP23017 I2C expander
 - HD44780LCD module
 - PCF 2119 IIC?
 - ST7066 Dot Matrix LCD Controller/Driver

 ### MCP23017
-Device address is 0x20, since A2-0 are hardwaired to GND
+Device address is 0x20, since A2-0 are hardwired to GND

 ## LCD
 HD44780LCD